Factory Method Design Pattern

 First, let's consider a scenario where we have only one type of character in our game: Mario.
 In this case, we will create a class called Mario and instantiate it directly whenever we need it.

 In the following code, we demonstrate how to instantiate Mario in the startGame() method of the GameManager class.
-Here GameManager class will serve as the core code, which will bring together all the smaller segments.
+Here, the GameManager class will serve as the core code, bringing together all the smaller segments.

-For example, we have included changeTheme() method for changing themes and operations() method for deciding what to do with various game characters.
-Note: We introduced these methods to realize the roles of the GameManager class beyond just instantiating Mario.
+For example, we have included the changeTheme() method for changing themes and the operations() method for deciding what to do with various game characters.
+Note: We added these methods to realize the roles of the GameManager class beyond just instantiating Mario.

 class Mario {